verrazzano/docs/content/en/docs/setup/install/multicluster.md

   ....
   ....
   ```
-  In the output of this command, you will find the URL of the admin cluster API server from the `server` field.
+  In the output of this command, you will find the URL of the admin cluster API server in the `server` field.
 Set the
   value of the `ADMIN_K8S_SERVER_ADDRESS` variable to this URL.
   ```
   $ export ADMIN_K8S_SERVER_ADDRESS=<the server address from the config output>